fitranpramakrisna/data-analysis-projects/README.md

 # Data Analysis

 This repository contains some data analysis projects including their datasatet.
+The projects run in Jupyter Notebook